22 June 2018

 - A number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, bicycle parts, ceramic tiles, ceramic tableware and kitchenware, fasteners, ironing boards and solar glass, which are of interest to Hong Kong exporters.

-- Hong Kong’s total exports to Spain decreased by 3% to US$963 million in the first seven months of 2017, while its imports from Spain grew by 5% to US$571 million.
+- Hong Kong’s total exports to Spain decreased by 1% to US$1.6 billion in the first eleven months of 2017, while its imports from Spain grew by 7% to US$917 million.

-- As one of the most popular investment destinations, the inflows of foreign direct investment (FDI) to Spain amounted to US$11.9 billion in 2015, with China’s contributing US$150 million.
-As of the end of 2015, China’s total stock of FDI in Spain exceeded US$608 million, up from US$137 million in 2006.
-Hong Kong, holding an FDI stock of US$892 million as of end-2015, was the second largest Asian investor in Spain, after only Japan.
+- As one of the most popular investment destinations, the inflows of foreign direct investment (FDI) to Spain amounted to US$18.7 billion in 2016, with China’s contributing US$125 million.
+As of the end of 2016, China’s total stock of FDI in Spain exceeded US$736 million, up from US$143 million in 2007.
+Hong Kong, holding an FDI stock of US$1.9 billion as of end-2016, was the second largest Asian investor in Spain, after only Japan.

 - With the aim of promoting investment, employment, competitiveness and economic growth, the Spanish government and all other public authorities have been developing and consolidating an extensive and complete system of aid instruments and incentives especially targeted at boosting employment, regional investment and at research, development and technological innovation.
 To promote investment into the country’s key industries such as aerospace, automotive, biotechnology, pharmacy and life sciences, environment, ICT and chemicals, incentives including state incentives for training and employment and preferred financing from the Official Credit Institute (Instituto de Crédito Oficial or ICO) are widely available.
 More information on the investment environment and the relevant regulations can be found at INVEST IN SPAIN (ICEX).